sjgerstner/gluscope/README.md

 # GLUScope

-This is the code for the tool demonstrated at <https://sjgerstner.github.io/gluscope>.
+This is the code for the tool demonstrated at <https://gluscope.github.io>.
-The website itself is in the ```docs/``` folder of this repository.
 The goal is to visualise any given MLP neuron of a Transformer language model, especially via text examples that strongly activate it.

 Contrary to previous work, this tool is specifically adapted to gated activation functions (GLU variants) like SwiGLU, which are largely used in recent open-weights LLMs.